w3c-cg/webagents/TaskForces/UseCases/README.md

 Initially, it was expected that the Wiki of the repository would be used to collect use cases (see the UC *[Assistant on discussion boards](https://github.com/w3c-cg/webagents/wiki/Use-cases-for-Autonomous-Web-Agents)*).
 However, it would be better to have all use cases pulled to this folder, with regular pull requests.
 The Web of Thingsinterest group has [a template for WoT use cases](https://github.com/w3c/wot-usecases/blob/main/USE-CASES/use-case-template.md) that could be the basis of our own template.

+An example Use Case template has been created and is available [here](../../.github/ISSUE_TEMPLATE/use_case.md)